muski21/Inventory-optimisation/README.md

 ## METHODOLOGY
 ### Step 1
--Identify item storage locations
+ Identify item storage locations
-- Analyze where items are stored to determine if a warehouse can be eliminated based on inventory levels.
+ Analyze where items are stored to determine if a warehouse can be eliminated based on inventory levels.

   -- Query to get item storage locations: